 Yes, South Carolina has four basic types of alimony: periodic alimony, lump sum alimony, rehabilitative alimony, and reimbursement alimony.
 In addition, temporary alimony is often awarded while the litigation is pending in order to assist the dependent spouse in meeting their responsibilities while the case is pending.

 Periodic alimony is paid at regular intervals, usually monthly or weekly, and continues until the death of either party, the remarriage or cohabitation for a period of 90 consecutive days of the party receiving alimony, or further order of the court based upon changed circumstances.
 Periodic alimony is most often awarded in cases where there is a significant difference between the earning powers of the parties and the marriage is of more than short duration.
-Periodic alimony is in most cases tax deductible to the payor spouse and taxable as income to the supported spouse.
+Periodic alimony is not tax deductible to the payor spouse nor taxable as income to the supported spouse.
 In addition, it is modifiable based upon changed circumstances in the future.

 Lump sum alimony is a finite total sum, payable either in a single payment, or periodically over a period of time.
 It terminates upon payment in full of the agreed upon sum, or the death of the supported spouse.
 It is not terminable nor modifiable for any other reasons, including changed circumstances in the future.
 Lump sum alimony is seldom awarded by the Court, but is often agreed to by the parties in settlement as a compromise between periodic alimony and no alimony.
-Depending upon the duration of the lump sum alimony payments and other factors, lump sum alimony may or may not be tax deductible to the payor spouse and taxable as income to the supported spouse.
+Lump sum alimony is not tax deductible to the payor spouse nor taxable as income to the supported spouse.